Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  It is also possible to miss pixels where they are expected to be drawn.
 These holes are sometimes called divots, named after the golf term.
 Extra unwanted pixels are called stray pixels.

 ### Mesh?
  When thinking of a mesh, think of a large quilt sewn from smaller squares.
-The idea of a mesh is a repeating pattern of consistently sized shapes sharing edges and vertexes.
+The idea of a mesh is a repeating pattern of consistently sized shapes (polygons) sharing edges and vertexes.

  For example, two right triangles that share the same hypotenuse creates a square.
 Consider the corners (vertexes) of a square-shaped repeating pattern labeled A, B, C, D in a clockwise order.
 The first triangle is A, B, C. And the second triangle is A, C, D. The line from A to C is shared.

  Now connect a series of these squares together aligning edges, making a grid or in other words a 2D mesh.
 Notice edges A to B, B to C, C to D, and D to A are shared.
 Without the "rounding rule" these edges would be drawn twice.
 A pixel at a vertex in the middle would be drawn 8 times.

+ The word mesh itself is derived from a fishnet, which is another way of thinking about this.
+However in this context mesh refers to the open areas of the net.
+I was trying to shy away from the "wireframe" mode of visualizing a 3D model.
+A wireframe involves showing only the lines defining the edges of the polygons and not the face texturing itself.

- To take this to its conclusion-- When modeling a 3D object as a mesh, a way to think of it is like wrapping a quilt around the object.
-Triangles rarely stand alone and are more likely part of a mesh that represents an object.
+ To take this to its conclusion-- When modeling a 3D object as a mesh, a way to think of it is like wrapping a quilt around the object or trapping it with a fishing net.
+Triangles rarely stand alone and are more likely part of a polygon mesh that represents an object.

 ### Why use DDA?
  DDA was used because not all math operations complete in the same amount of time.
 In this case we are comparing repeated additions to an accumulator, versus multiply then divide operations.